TheManwithskills/Duskshowdown01/README.md

 - Emoticons in chat and private messages
 - Polls, Hangman, Profile, and Tells
 - Economy (bucks system, shop, tournament winnings, lottery)
+- Nightclub, anagrams, and tcs.
+- So many forms of monotype and randoms tiers.
 - Lowdb and MySql database support

 ## Quick Start